 Your Rights Under the Lemon Law

 Have you ever bought or leased a new car, SUV or truck with a defect or problem that the dealer cannot or will not fix or repair?
 If so, you bought or leased a “lemon.”
-Buying a lemon creates major headaches for the purchaser or lessee (the person who leased the car, SUV or truck).
+Buying a lemon creates major headaches for the purchaser or lessee (the person who leased the car, SUV, or truck).

 You bought or leased a new car to avoid the hassles, headaches and problems that come with a used car or motor vehicle.
 Alas, your new car has a defect or problem.
 The result: you and your vehicle spend far too much time in the dealer’s repair shop, but the vehicle can’t be fixed.
-These defects or problems may or may not be known at the time of purchase or lease, but know that a buyer or lessee of a new vehicle does not have to take it on the chin, be at the dealer’s or manufacturer’s mercy, bear the loss, and have no options.
+These defects or problems may or may not be known at the time of purchase or lease – but know that a buyer or lessee of a new vehicle does not have to take it on the chin, be at the dealer’s or manufacturer’s mercy, bear the loss, or have no options.
 The Lemon Law provides powerful and effective rights and remedies; however, the Lemon Law only applies to new vehicles.
 If you bought or leased a used car or vehicle, you still may have other remedies.

-In today’s world, a passenger car, SUV or truck is a necessity.
-Without a car or vehicle, it is difficult or almost impossible to travel to and from work, school and church or place of religious worship, or to buy groceries, run errands, haul families and friends to their appointments, go to the doctor or dentist, visit family, or do the ordinary chores and tasks.
+In today’s world, a passenger car, SUV, or truck is a necessity.
+Without a car or vehicle, it is difficult or almost impossible to travel to and from work, school and church or place of religious worship, or to buy groceries, run errands, haul families and friends to their appointments, go to the doctor or dentist, visit family, or do ordinary chores and tasks.
 Except for the purchase of a home, a passenger vehicle is most people’s most expensive purchase or lease.
 You choose to purchase or lease a new car or new motor vehicle because it is new, has no history of wrecks, has no reliability issues, is perceived or advertised as trouble-free, and for many, the feeling of choosing and driving a new car is exciting.

 Many prospective buyers do their homework, read reports, and shop around for the best deal.
 They select the model, make, color, and options, determine the final price tag, the trade-in value, understand the financing, and bind themselves to monthly loan payments for several years.